svgeesus/EuroMPE/Duophonic/performance-dac.md

 **74AHCT125** Quad Level-Shifter (PDIP, SOIC, SSOP)  good for SPI, fast enough.
 Vdd abs max -0.5V to +7V so good for 5V5.

-Check how many lines are actually needed - MOSI, SCLK, CS, LDAC?.
-TSSOP-14 has neither CLR nor LDAC.
+TSSOP-14 has neither CLR nor LDAC, only needs 3 lines through level shifter.

 ## Vref

 DAC8168C Internal 2.5V VRef has initial accuracy of 100μV (0.004%), good temperature stability (especially 2x gain C grade) and long-term drift.
-External Vref probably not needed.
+External Vref not needed.
 Internal Vref in DAC8168C is adequate for general non-pitch CV duties.
 Output is 0 to 5V.
 Note internal Vref is disabled by default, see datasheet Table 5 for enable command.